Analogue Pocket is a gorgeous handheld that plays Game Boy games and more

 I haven’t tried the Analogue Pocket yet, but let’s assume it works as well as the company’s excellent Super Nt and Mega Sg devices.
 In that case, the Pocket should flip the entire retro portable gaming scene on its head.

 Right now, you can go on Amazon and get a handheld that emulates old games for like $40.
-And these devices are fine, and they are never better than that.
+And these devices are fine.
 They have decent chips based on Raspbery Pi and basic LCD screens.
 But those products always use software emulation, and that means a lot of games are inaccurate.
 For example, I hate playing Rhythm Heaven on them because the audio is always off, which ruins that game.

 But the Pocket is the complete opposite.
 It emulating the hardware, and Analogue dedicates itself to accuracy.
 And the specs make it sound like it will have the best screen on any handheld ever.
 That will be a huge change from the cheap displays you find in a lot of portable emulator consoles.